 Key Indicators of Employee Engagement

-Now that we have understood what is an employee engagement survey, let’s take a look at what are the most important indicators of employee engagement?
+Now that we have understood what an employee engagement survey is, let’s take a look at the most important indicators of employee engagement?
 They might surprise you a little!

-If your employees don’t feel that they can trust the information they get from their direct manager, their department head, or the top levels of your company, they will start to feel like they’re not being treated as professional adults who are handled with honesty.
-Getting too much spin and double-talk from the higher levels can be patronizing or frustrating and can decrease the organization's emotional commitment.
+Suppose your employees don’t feel that they can trust the information they get from their direct manager, department head, or the top levels of your company.
+In that case, they will start to feel like they’re not being treated as professional adults who are handled with honesty.
+Getting too much spin and double-talk from the higher levels can be condescending or frustrating and decrease the organization's emotional commitment.
 That’s why employees at high-trust companies report 76% more engagement than those at low-trust ones.